ManuelPantaleo/Customer-Churn-Detection/README.md

 # README.md: Project overview and instructions.
 results/: Outputs such as visualizations and model performance metrics.

-# How to Run the Project
-- Clone this repository.
-- Download the datasets from the link provided and place them in the data/ directory.
-- Open the Jupyter notebook and run the cells sequentially.
 # Results
 This analysis will provide insights into customer behavior, helping to create targeted strategies for reducing churn and increasing customer engagement.